-In April 2019, I am co-organizing a machine learning hackathon based on the data from the Large Hadron Collider at the University of Puerto Rico Mayaguez.
-I will use the opportunity to promote data science and teach its core concepts to undergraduate students at University of Puerto Rico.
+In April 2019, I co-organized a machine learning hackathon based on the data from the Large Hadron Collider at the University of Puerto Rico Mayaguez.
+I used the opportunity to promote data science and teach its core concepts to undergraduate students at University of Puerto Rico.

 In March 2019, I will again take part in the annual high-energy physics trip to Capitol Hill to talk about the importance of particle physics research and investment in science.
 I am looking forward to making the most of the opportunity to talk to members of Congress about this important topic.

 In February 2018, to highlight our recent CMS observation of Higgs boson decays to bottom quark pairs, I assisted Tim Blais from acapellascience, in recording a music video (parody) to a song by Drake called “Started from a Bottom”.
 The song discusses the observation of the Higgs boson decays in this channel and is filmed in front of the CMS detector in Cessy, France.